 - Do not share your vehicle with anyone, especially two-wheelers.

 - Avoid the use of lifts.
 If you need to, use a pen or your elbow to touch the buttons.

 - Do not use a crowded lift.
 If there are three people, wait for the next one.

 - If you use the stairs, avoid touching the railing.

-As companies plan the return, the crisis-management team, including top executives and key support staff, is spending time discussing the issues of health and safety.
+As companies tackle questions on how to get teams back to office, the crisis-management team, including top executives and key support staff, is spending time discussing the issues of health and safety.
 Boards should have all the vital information they need to understand and execute the management’s back-to-office strategy.
 The timing and the way companies resume work can leave lasting implications for the organization and corporate culture.
 Therefore, it is vital to evaluate the risks.
 Boards must play an effective role in supervising the management’s plan to return to the workplace.